AndyJLi0/Obsidian-Vault/Cpsc 317/Peer To Peer Applications.md

 ### Implementation
 - Bit-Torrent is an open protocol with many implementations
 	- Most use TCP as a transport mechanism
-	- Some use μTP – a UDP-based reliable transport protocol
+	- Some use uTP – a UDP-based reliable transport protocol
 ## Blockchain
 The purpose for blockchain is for an unmodifiable transaction history.
 It uses cryptography to ensure that records added to the history can never be changed or modified.
 - Centralized or decentralized.